Engineering applications for Term 1 2026 intake are due Sunday Week 10 of Term 3 (23rd of November).

 - Integrate PCB with communication protocols of the car, ensuring seamless communication between sensor and user.

-- Work with the Energy systems and Mechanical department team to integrate PCBs, monitoring a plethora of systems, such as battery, solar panels, brake pressure, autonomous parking and more.
+- Work with the Energy Systems and Mechanical department team to integrate PCBs, monitoring a plethora of systems, such as battery, solar panels, brake pressure, autonomous parking, and more.

 Energy Systems Power Distribution Engineer